 - Get familiar with the LAPS and Current Students Web sites including important dates and deadlines. - It's a good idea to familiarize yourself with the campus; try to find all of your classrooms before classes start. - Arrange for your YU Card (York I.D.) at the William Small Centre.
 Rm.
-200. - First day of winter classes: Wednesday, January 3, 2019.
+200. - First day of fall term: September 4, 2019